 - perfect copy work

-The classical method is also very popular among home educators, especially in America.
+The classical method is also trendy among home educators, especially in America.
 Many parents use Classical Conversations to implement their children’s classical training.

 Compared to the school-at-home method, unschooling is much more relaxed.
 Also called natural learning or interest-based learning, unschooling is hugely popular among Australian families.